RemyPaulJr/notes/aws/data engineer cert/Data Engineering Fundamentals.md

 Git maintenance and data recovery
 - git fsck: check the database for errors
 - git gc: clean up and optimize the local repo
-- git reflog: record when refs were updated in the local repo, useful for recovering lost commits
+- git reflog: record when refs were updated in the local repo